ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 ### A.2 Details about the submision of participant 2

 # Timeline and kind of publication

+Dates:
-Meeting at OMAE 2020 (or video conference): Decisions on the structure and content of the paper
+* June 28 - July 3 online meeting: Decisions on the structure and content of the paper
-July 31st: Deadline for first complete draft
+* July 31st: Deadline for first complete draft
-August 15th: Deadline for submitting comments on the first draft
+* August 15th: Deadline for submitting comments on the first draft
-August 30st: Deadline for revised draft
+* August 30st: Deadline for revised draft
-September 15th: Deadline for comments on revised draft
+* September 15th: Deadline for comments on revised draft
-September 31st: Submission of the manuscript
+* September 31st: Submission of the manuscript

+Publication:
-Kind of publication: Research article in a journal
+* Kind of publication: Research article in a journal
-Target journal: We are currently asking editors of different journals whether they would be interested in the paper.
+* Target journal: We are currently asking editors of different journals whether they would be interested in the paper.
 We are also asking editors if they are interested in having a special issue where particpants could submit individual papers that describe their bechmark contribution (potentially, participants could also expand their OMAE 2020 papers)

 # Proposals for further analysis
-At the OMAE 2020 meeting we will decide on the following proposals (if OMAE 2020 is cancelled or postponed we are considering having a video conference instead).
+In the June/July online meeting we will decide on the following proposals.

 Feel free to send me your proposals and I will add them here (a.haselsteiner@uni-bremen.de).